 - Click on System settings

-- Select Display from the left side
+- Select Display from the right side

 - Scroll down till you see Display resolution